 H.B.
-No. 4915 aims to improve legal representation for indigent individuals in Texas, particularly during magistrate proceedings.
+No. 4915 seeks to improve legal representation for indigent individuals in Texas, particularly during magistrate proceedings.
 The bill amends Article 11.074 of the Code of Criminal Procedure to mandate the appointment of attorneys for eligible indigent defendants who present potentially meritorious claims for relief under a writ of habeas corpus, defining such claims as those indicating actual innocence, guilt of a lesser offense, or a conviction under an unconstitutional law.
 It also introduces provisions for videoconferencing in magistrate proceedings, ensuring that arrested individuals are informed of their rights and can consult with counsel.
-Additionally, the bill establishes guidelines for managed assigned counsel programs funded by public resources and requires that records of communications between the arrested person and the magistrate be maintained for at least two years post-judgment, with indigent defendants receiving copies at no cost.
+Furthermore, the bill establishes guidelines for the appointment of counsel and the management of assigned counsel programs, while requiring the retention of communication records between the arrested person and the magistrate for at least two years post-judgment.

 Statutes affected: